Taking a look at municipal and industrial wastewater treatment

 The United Nations Sustainable Development Goals (UN SDGs) has set targets for improved water quality, integrated water resource management, improved water use efficiency, and restored water-related ecosystems.

-Why is Municipal and Industrial Wastewater Management Important?
+Why is Municipal & Industrial Wastewater Management Important?

 During the first half of the 20th century, municipal and industrial wastewater was combined and sent for treatment via a single drain.
 This process lead to health hazards for human and marine life and required segregation of municipal and industrial wastewater.